FRC1257/robotics-training/docs/frc/1-Basics/G-Guide.md

 3. Open GitHub Desktop and log in if necessary.
 Go to File > Clone Repository and then select the repository that you just created in Step 1.
 4. Select a local area on your computer where you will download this project to.
 It is highly recommended that you make a folder on your computer in your Desktop or Documents folder for containing all robotics projects.
 5. Press the Clone button and wait for the project to download.
-6. Open Visual Studio Code.
+6. Open VS Code.
 If you chose to install it separately from an existing Visual Studio Code installation, make sure the version of Visual Studio Code you're opening says "WPILib VS Code" instead of just "VS Code".
 7. In VS Code, open the folder for your robot project by going to File > Open Folder.
 Then, select the folder containing your robot project.
 This should be the one that has the exact same name as the GitHub repository and should not be a parent folder of that.

 ## Create Subsystem File